Greece Moments Greece Moments

 View of the harbor and the Neorion shipyard

-The wealthy merchants ensured wealth on the island and had a significant influence on the unique architecture.
+The wealthy merchants brought prosperity to the island and had a significant influence on its unique architecture.
 In addition, the refugees from Asia Minor and the East Aegean brought their own culinary specialties and recipes to the island of Syros.

-To this day, Syros is farmed and some foods such as San Michalis cheese, Louza ham and the Fennel sausage are traditionally produced on the island.
-In the market alley of Ermoupoli you can buy fresh fruit and vegetables, fish, baked goods and delicatessen from the island.
+To this day, Syros is actively farmed and some foods such as San Michalis cheese, Louza ham and fennel sausage are traditionally produced on the island.
+In the market alley of Ermoupoli you can buy fresh fruit and vegetables, fish, baked goods and local delicatessen.

-A particularly large selection of Greek delicacies is offered, for example, by the Delicatessen Prekas.
-The friendly owner Kostas has traveled a lot in Greece and the world.
+A particularly large selection of Greek delicacies is offered, for example, by Delicatessen Prekas.
+The friendly owner Kostas has traveled extensively throughout Greece and the world.

 syros prekas feinkost ermoupolis